Non-Parametric Simulation of Multivariate Extreme Events via Spectral Bootstrap: Illustration: estimation of Tail Risk Metrics

 Since all TRMs are derived from the $\VaR$, particular care must be taken to ensure its accurate estimation.
 However, this aspect is not the main focus of our current investigation.
 In this study, the performance of our approach is assessed using the theoretical $\VaR$, specifically computed as a high quantile of a Student’s $t$-distribution.
 Alternative methods for estimating the $\VaR$—including an empirical approach and estimation based on a univariate extreme value distribution—have also been explored.
 Detailed results of these analyses are provided in the Supplementary Material (Section 4).
 Notably, they suggest that when the theoretical $\VaR$ is unavailable, as is often the case in real-world applications, the univariate extreme value approach offers a promising alternative for estimating the $\VaR$.

-Given that the $\VaR$ estimation technique and $m$ are fixed, we can now proceed to investigate the performance of our approach with respect to $\alpha$, $\theta$\jl{, and the parameters of the Student's t-distribution}.
-Since estimation errors may be sensitive to the specific \maud{simulated} sample $\mathcal{D}$, it is important to ensure that the observed performance of the approach is not tied to a particular realization of $\mathcal{D}$.
-To this end, 50 distinct \maud{simulated} samples $\mathcal{D}$ were generated, each of size $n$ and drawn from the same joint distribution described in Section~\ref{subsec:NS}.
-For each \maud{simulated} sample, a set of 50 \maud{bootstrap} samples $\mathcal{D}^\ast$, each of size $m = 10{,}000$, was then produced using the \maud{SB} procedure outlined in Algorithm~\ref{alg:JointMGP}.
-TRMs were estimated for each of the 50 \maud{simulated, bootstrap} and extended samples, and the corresponding relative errors of these TRM \maud{estimations} were computed.
+Next, we fix the dependence parameter $\theta$ to be equal to $2.6$ (this value is driven by typical financial applications, other values of copula parameter have been tested, yielding to similar improved estimation results).
+Given that the $\VaR$ estimation technique and $\theta$ are fixed, we can now proceed to investigate the performance of our approach with respect to the level $\alpha$ and the bootstrap sample size $m$.
+Since estimation errors may be sensitive to the specific {simulated} sample $\mathcal{D}$, it is important to ensure that the observed performance of the approach is not tied to a particular realization of $\mathcal{D}$.
+To this end, 100 distinct {simulated} samples $\mathcal{D}$ were generated, each of size $n$ and drawn from the same joint distribution described in Section~\ref{subsec:NS}.
+For each {simulated} sample, a set of 100 {bootstrap} samples $\mathcal{D}^\ast$, each of size $m\in\{100,1000,10000\}$, was then produced using the SB simulation procedure outlined in Algorithm~\ref{alg:JointMGP}.
+TRMs were estimated on each of the 100 simulated samples $\mathcal D$ and of extended samples $\mathcal D \cup \mathcal D^{\ast}$.